szf2020/ESP32-S3-STD2/README.md

 &nbsp;<br>
 ### AZ1117 3.3V regulator
 This SMD 3.3V regulator powers the ESP32 and the other components.
 The board is powered by either the V-BUS (5Vdc) of the USB-C or the VCC connection for the motor (Maximum 15Vdc).
-If both supplies are connected at the same time, the highest voltage rules.
+If both supplies are connected at the same time, the highest voltage rules.<br>